chaynHQ/soulmedicine/README.md

 ## Development and Testing

 See our [documentation](docs/README.md) if you're interested in developing or testing this application.
+To make a contribution, please read our Contributing Guidelines in [CONTRIBUTING](https://github.com/chaynHQ/soulmedicine/blob/main/CONTRIBUTING.md).

 # Get Involved